-11.1 The User is responsible for £250 plus VAT of any damage howsoever caused.
-This contribution can be doubled, at Co-cars discretion, if the User is found to have caused the damage.
+11.1 Users under the age of 25 years are responsible for £800 plus VAT of any damage, howsoever caused.
+Users aged 25 years and over are responsible for £500 plus VAT of any damage, howsoever caused.
 In the event that the damage is not reported to Co-cars by the User, he/she may be liable for the full cost of the repairs.

-11.2 The User is responsible for up to £250 plus VAT for any costs of repairs to the windscreen or body glass.
+11.2 Users under the age of 25 years are responsible for up to £800 plus VAT for any costs of repairs to the windscreen or body glass.
+Users aged 25 years and over are responsible for £500 plus VAT for any costs of repairs to the windscreen or body glass.

-11.3 The User is responsible for £250 plus VAT towards any costs related to the theft of the vehicle whilst in his/her custody or control, if no negligence is proved.
-This contribution will be doubled if the User is found, in Co-cars discretion, to have been negligent.
+11.3 The User is responsible for 20% of the total insurance claim plus VAT towards any costs related to the theft of the vehicle whilst in his/her custody or control, if no negligence is proved.
+This contribution will be doubled if the User is found, at Co-cars discretion, to have been negligent.

 11.4 The User is responsible for paying for any permits to park the vehicle during the hire period, as well as any tolls or charges levied as a result of using the vehicle.